Siirry pääsisältöön

 Examples:

-Image: Kristina Alexanderson (CC BY-NC-ND 2.0) Image: Marco Verch (CC BY 2.0)
+Image: Kristina Alexanderson, (CC BY-NC-ND 2.0) Image: Marco Verch, (CC BY 2.0)

-About this guide
+About the guide

 This guide aims to support Turku UAS students and staff in searching information.
 It is a major part of the study material in the Information Skills Online Course.